Air traffic controller : all about this job

 The conditions of admission to the competition :

-To become an air traffic controller in the civil service, it is necessary to pass the entrance exam for the INAC (air traffic control engineer).
-This competition is prepared after a baccalaureate during 2 years, either thanks to a preparatory class, or a BTS or a L2.
+To become an air traffic controller in the civil service, candidates need to pass the entrance exam for the INAC (air traffic control engineer).
+This competition exam is prepared after a baccalaureate during 2 years, either thanks to a preparatory class, or a BTS or a L2 (year 2 of a bachelor degree).

-Admission to the competition is very selective, with only a hundred or so places available each year.
-You have to be 26 years old or less in the year of the competition and have language skills, especially in English.
+Admissions to the exam are very selective, with only a hundred or so places available each year.
+You have to be 26 years old or less and have language skills, especially in English.
 It is only possible to retake the exam three times.

 The training :